 If you want to take a step back even further in time, Flag Fen is a Bronze Age site that was developed around 3,500 years ago and is open for visits today.
 The ancient village gives an incredible view into the livelihoods of its inhabitants all those centuries ago, with reconstructed roundhouses and early examples of man-made machinery.
 A children’s play area, café, and wildlife roaming around the park make it ideal for the whole family.

 How to get there: It’s a 20-minute bus journey followed by another 20 minutes of walking.

 Facilities and activities: Exhibitions, shop, school programme, walks and tours, café.

-If you’re planning a trip to Peterborough, don’t forget to book an Advance ticket via our website or our Train Tickets app for zero booking fees.
+If you’re planning a trip to Peterborough, don’t forget to book an Advance ticket via our website or our Train Tickets app.
 You can also find information on how to get cheaper train tickets via our special offers page.
 If you need more information, you can contact us here.